codesmithyide/codesmithy/README.md

 CodeSmithy is an IDE in very early stages of development.
 It is currently only really useful to me for my own projects.

-This repository contains the source code for the main components of the IDE.

 ## Contents

+This repository contains the source code for:
+- The libraries implementing various features of the IDE.
+- The IDE command line tool.
+- The IDE GUI.

+- CLI - Command line tool.
+- Core - Library containing all the code that is not UI-related.
 - Include - Common directory for public header files of all components
-- Core - Library containing all the code that is not UI-related.
-- CLI - Command line tool.
 - UI
     - UI
     - UICore